 Crock Pot Chocolate Peanut Clusters

-Every November I set aside a Saturday afternoon to make a big batch of crockpot candy, and these Crock Pot Chocolate Peanut Clusters are always the first thing I make.
-Four ingredients go into the slow cooker, you walk away for an hour, and you come back to enough chocolate-covered peanut clusters to fill a dozen gift bags — with plenty left over for the cookie tray.
+I dedicate one Saturday every November to making a big batch of crockpot candy, and the first thing I always make are these Crock Pot Chocolate Peanut Clusters.
+Four ingredients go in the slow cooker, and then you get to walk away for an hour.
+When you come back, you’ll have enough chocolate-covered peanut clusters to fill a dozen gift bags — with lots of extras for the cookie tray.
+If you’ve never used a slow cooker to make candy, this is the recipe that will make you wonder why you ever stood over a double boiler.

 How to Make It